thePanz/og_forum/README.txt

   I couldn't think of anything not already covered by the FEATURES section.
 If anyone has a special use-case or combo of settings they think need special mention here, let me know.

---UNINSTALL--
-  As of version 2.2 (for 5.x), this module has a proper uninstall routine which will remove the og_term table from the database and all variables from the variable table.
-You do this through the usual Drupal means.

 --THEMING--
   NOTE: This module overrides the theme functions from Drupal core's
     forum module.